dcrommie/walbrook/education/understanding-money-market-instruments.md

 * *Investment in a Fund or Fund or Funds may be required before investments or funds have been identified*
 * *Capital calls and other cash flows are not determinable before investment is made*

+  * Since being regarded as safe investments, interest rates are lower than for other investments.

-  * Minimum investment volumes apply: usually CHF 250,000 for call deposits, and CHF 100,000 for time deposits.
+    Minimum investment volumes apply: usually CHF 250,000 for call deposits, and CHF 100,000 for time deposits.
     Less returns compared to riskier/more volatile short-term investment instruments.
     Interest rate risk on roll-over
     Inflation risk: as rates are usually low the return can